106106/Linux_tutorials/tutorial-using_git/instructions.md

 ### Install Git

-First we need to check if Git is install and if not install it.
+First we need to check if Git is installed and if not install it.
 The following will show the version of Git if it is install.

 ```
 git --version